Thomas H. Friedkin: Automobiles

 Friedkin was a Grand National Owner from 1965 to 1969 and two of his drivers, Jim Paschal and Bobby Allison were moderately successful.
-Tom Friedkin was friends with Bill Thomas of Bill Thomas Race Cars in Anaheim California and creator of the Bill Thomas Cheetah.
+He was friends with Bill Thomas of Bill Thomas Race Cars in Anaheim California and creator of the Bill Thomas Cheetah.
 Bill Thomas Race Cars built one of the first sprint cup cars for Friedkin enterprises in 1965 for driver Jim Paschal to race in the 1965 season.
 It was a 1965 Impala powered by a new secret 396 Chevrolet big block engine that was bored to 427 cubic inches.
 Friedkin's close friend Carroll Shelby, the Texan who was famous for designing the Shelby Cobra and the Shelby Mustang for Ford, would probably be a billionaire today if he had accepted Toyota's 1968 offer to become an automobile distributor.
 According to Shelby: "I turned it down because I went to Lee Iacocca, and he told me not to take it because the domestic makers were going to push the Japanese back into the ocean.
 In the end I was just 'dumb' for listening to him at all."